jingli9111/GORU-tensorflow/README.md

 ## Example tasks for GORU
-Two tasks for RNN in the paper are shown here.
+Three tasks for RNN in the paper are shown here.
 Use `-h` for more information

 #### Copying Memory Task
 ```